Naïlé Titah

 The one number to remember is 3,000 characters for a standard feed post.
 Articles, written in LinkedIn's separate long-form editor, are not bound by the same cap, so they are a different format with a different intent, not a longer post.

 One more limit that is not a character count but matters just as much: the "see more" fold.
-LinkedIn truncates your post after the first few lines and hides the rest behind a "see more" link.
-Readers decide in seconds whether to expand.
-So your first two lines do the work of the whole post, no matter how many of the 3,000 characters sit below them.
+LinkedIn truncates your post after the first few lines and hides the rest behind a "see more" link, and readers decide in seconds whether to expand.

 The limit is almost never the constraint